 I would like to thank the fans for the memes

-And (surprisingly unrelated to parkour) hosting a brand new show called "TBD's The Link!"
+After which, (surprisingly unrelated to parkour) I hosted a clip-based TV show called "TBD's The Link!"

 I am absolutely, unequivocally blessed to be able to do what I love for a living and share in this passion with the most incredible community.

 Parkour is something truly special, and I can't wait to see where it takes me next!